vkotlyk/test-driven-security/README.md

 There's a test 'XSS prevention in HTML' telling us to escape HTML content.

 In the views/home.hbs replace {{{}}} with {{}} to escape HTML content.
 It should make the test green.

+Note: Injection attacks are no.1 on the OWASP top 10 list.

 ## Sanitizing HTML [sanitizing_html]